Anambah House: Gardens

-Anambah House is set on a slight hill above a "lagoon" 5km north west of central Maitland.
+Anambah House is set on a slight hill above a "lagoon" 5 km north west of central Maitland.
 Its mature araucaria pines and silky oaks (Grevillea robusta) make it a prominent element in the surrounding countryside which is generally cleared of tree vegetation.
 It is approached via a service drive which has been planted with pines, native trees and African olives.
 The southern side of the formal garden is fenced by a picket fence and Cape plumbago (P.capensis) and Cape honeysuckle/ tecoma (Tecomaria capensis) hedges.
 These are punctuated by wrought iron gates hung off elaborate gate posts which lead to the gravelled carriage loop which has brick edging an drains.
 The perimeter plantings of African olive, tecoma and silky oak enclose the garden to the east.
 A lawn tennis court with a recently built pavilion lies to the north of the house.
 The garden has a collection of Brachychiton trees which include kurrajong (B. populneus), Queensland lacebark (B. discolor), bottle tree (B. rupestris) and an unusual hybrid Brachychiton.